Bryce J. Stevens: Writings and Art

 Stevens lived again in Sydney from 2004 to 2008.
 His artwork of that period includes work for the metal band Inslain (see Sadistik Exekution).

 Recent career

-He relocated to Johns River City of Greater Taree NSW in 2009 where he works as an on-call handler of venomous reptiles.
+In 2009, Stevens relocated to Johns River City of Greater Taree NSW, where he worked as an on-call handler of venomous reptiles.
 He continues to draw and paint, and holds regular exhibitions of his work in different cities in Australia.
 He has controversially used his own blood in some of his paintings which he refers to as "blood works".
-A novel in progress as The Malign Comedy became the novella "The Absurd Quest of Thomas Wu" in Bedding the Lamia: Tropical Horrors.
+A novel in progress as The Malign Comedy became the novella "The Absurd Quest of Thomas Wu" (published in Bedding the Lamia: Tropical Horrors (IFWG, 2023)).

+Stevens has been writing horror tales under the pen name 'David Kuraria' since 2015.